 “If you want to be a lion, you must train with lions.” -Carlson Gracie

-In the pursuit of knowledge it’s a natural instinct for humans to want to learn from the best.
+In the pursuit of knowledge, it’s a natural instinct for humans to want to learn from the best.
 The Fight Centre is one of the best BJJ gyms Brisbane has to offer (we’ll go more into detail later).
-If you’re not in the Brisbane area though but want to know where the best gyms are in your area, then read on.
+If you’re not in the Brisbane area but want to know what good gyms may be near you, then read on.

 BJJ (or Brazilian Jiu Jitsu) is one of the most popular martial arts today—and for a good reason.
 When you’re down on the mats, you’re about six times less likely to get injured compared to other martial arts.
 And even when you do, it’s likely going to be just a pulled muscle than a broken anything.

 But that’s only true when you train with people who actually know and are good at what they are doing.
 So how do you go about finding these types of knowledgeable training partners?
-Well, jujiteiros are a proud bunch—you only have to do a bit of asking to find out their lineage, and if you ask to watch them in action, they’ll probably let you.
+Well, jujiteiros are a proud bunch—you only have to do a bit of asking to find out their lineage.
+You can also go further and ask to see them in action, and they’ll probably let you.
 You can visit the gyms around your area to do some research.

 Alternatively, you can save yourself a bit of trouble and read this article instead.
 To point you in the right direction, this article will give you a broad overview of the best-performing gyms in the world.

 Best BJJ Gym in 2021